Quo210/calculator-v3/README.md

 Next fix: solve problem when clicking an operator after having already clicked one, implement floating point numbers
 Notes: progressed today despite IBS crisis.
 Good job to myself.

 07/01/22 2am
+Last Action: implemented floating point numbers, fixed several bugs
+next: see comments, and implement ways to work around repeated inputs of the dot (.) symbol
-Note to self: delete console log on sucess from equals btn fix equals button used with no value inside introbox for some reason multiply is dividing, fix oh my god i have improved
+Comments: delete console log on sucess from equals btn fix equals button used with no value inside introbox for some reason multiply is dividing, fix oh my god i have improved